-“Go keh!” one of them said.
+“Go ke?” one of them said.
 “We’ve been dying to meet you.
 And this ode has been hiding you from us.”

 He slapped Dapo’s head and rose to his feet.
 “My name is Sope.”

 He walked over to Leticia, extending a hand.
 She took it.
 He bowed and kissed it.
-He got teased by the others for his act.
+The others teased him.

 “If you don’t mind…” He took her hand and led her to his friends.
 One after the other, he introduced them.
 “We’re happy to finally meet you, Leticia.
 We’ve been secretly stalking you on Instagram.
 DP didn’t want to tell us your handle but we found it.”